davekinkead/thesis/chapters/05-the-problem-of-the-people/lit-review.md

 > "In the vision of social contract theory, the founding of legitimate, or even democratically legitimate, states has been seen to consist in a unanimous vote among the contracting parties" p386

-> "adherence to unanimous voting does not address the objec- tion that the group of people who were permitted to participate in the unanimous decision could and perhaps should have been composed in some other way – most importantly that someone who was in fact excluded should actually have been included" p386
+> "adherence to unanimous voting does not address the objection that the group of people who were permitted to participate in the unanimous decision could and perhaps should have been composed in some other way – most importantly that someone who was in fact excluded should actually have been included" p386

 > "it is undemocratic to delimit the people through a political process which begins with the exclusion of some people." p387